HTML-Mastery/html-learners-2024/README.md

 ## Getting Started

-To start contributing and practicing HTML, follow these steps:
+To start contributing and practising HTML, follow these steps:

 1. **Fork the Repository**
    - Fork this repository to create a copy under your own GitHub account.
 This allows you to make changes without affecting the original repository.